FREQUENTLY ASKED QUESTIONS

 The Young Innovators Challenge is a youth innovation program designed to help youths in Malaysia to develop technical and life skills in the areas of embedded system, problem-solving, innovation, and entrepreneurship through workshops, competitions, and an accelerator camp.

-The Young Innovators Challenge is open to all students below 17 years old from national, private, and international secondary schools across Malaysia.
-Refer to Competition Criteria for more details.
+The Young Innovators Challenge is open to all students that are 17 years old and below from national, private, and international secondary schools across Malaysia.
+Refer to our Competition Criteria for more details.

 PROGRAM PARTICIPATION